llraphael/llraphael.github.io/_posts/2020-01-09-Deep-Learning-1-Gradient-Descent.md

 \textbf{A} = \sigma(\textbf{Z}) \\
 $$

-Thus, we can futher obtain the average gradients with matrix operations:
+Thus, we can further obtain the average gradients with matrix operations:

 $$
 d\textbf{Z} = \textbf{A} - \textbf{Y} \\